akash720/learning/tips_and_errors_fixes.md

 The second line here tells the compiler to append two directory above to system path.

 # [TIPS] 3.
 Last-layer activation and loss function combinations
 ![activations_and_loss](images/16.png)

+# [TIPS] 4.
+Convert a bootable pen drive into a normal one
+Do the following simple steps:

+FORMAT PENDRIVE(very first step)

+1. Go to command prompt

+2. Type “ diskpart” ,it will open another window and takes some time to load.

+3. In new cmd window,type “list disk”(space between list and disk is must).It shows the list of disks.

+4. type “select disk (Disk number of pendrive)”.for example, select disk 2(‘2’ represents disk number of bootable pendrive).

+5. type “clean”

+6. type “create partition primary”

+7. type “exit” to close the window.

+8. format pendrive again.

+You will get your full capacity of pendrive.